Discovering Hidden Astrological Influences – Stan Grof

 IMAGINE a large, clear mirror on the wall of a beautiful drawing-room.
 Step before this mirror, and examine it systematically.
 As you do so, realize that your reflective body-mind is face to face with its prime analogue in the relatively impersonal, objective field of overall reality.
 The mirror is full of images of the things before it, and your body-mind is full of images of the things around it.
 The mirror and your mind are similar and also dissimilar.
 (Note this Positive/Negative relationship, for it is a prime factor in the analytic Dis/Integration of Real/Imaginary form-energy.)
 Let us consider the similarities first.

 The mirror is a three-dimensional plate of glass, to the back of which a coat of silver paint has been applied.
 It is the coat of opaque silver at the back of the glass that transforms the otherwise transparent glass into a relatively perfect reflector of light and the objects before it illuminated by light.
 The uniform coat of silver together with the uniform transparency of the glass makes the reflective medium, a brilliant blank.
 The silver is not (-) transparent, but the glass is (+); the two opposites complement each other in structural union to compose a surface-depth capable of reflecting the many different forms of the objects in the drawing-room.
-The brilliant blankness, the product of a uniform Positive in on-to-one opposition to a uniform Negative, is the mirror’s three-dimensional zero (0), the potential of all reflections.
+The brilliant blankness, the product of a uniform Positive in one-to-one opposition to a uniform Negative, is the mirror’s three-dimensional zero (0), the potential of all reflections.
 The first, simple facts about the Mind are that it is exactly like the mirror and does exactly what the mirror does.
 The mind is the reflective function of a three-dimensional body.
 The uniform darkness of the body’s interior and the uniform sensitivity of its exterior combine to create a reflective medium, basically neutral or “blank”, capable, like the mirror, of receiving and reproducing in-differently all manner of different impressions.
 The mirror faithfully reflects form-color-motion, and so does the mind; both have a relatively opaque back, and neither one can “see” objects that are not in front of it.

 For more similarities, let us now examine the reflections in the non-living mirror.
 In the mirror is an image of yourself and images of all the chairs, tables, rugs, and other objects in the room back of you.
 As you stand facing it, the mirror is like a pair of eyes in the back of your head.
 The images you see in the mirror are so real that, apart from your experience with mirrors, you might mistake them for real objects.
 Indeed, in their own system of reference they are real objects, — objects tangible to your sense of sight.
 They are actual models of yourself, the chairs, etc., models created by light reflected in-from the brilliant blankness of a three-dimensional, silver-backed plate of glass.
 They appear in true but reverse perspective.
 They possess length and breadth, and a very real illusion of the third dimension.
 But they are dead images, and have no life apart from the life of the things they represent.
 Only to the sense of sight are they tangible.
 You can touch your nose with the tip of your finger, and the image of yourself in the glass will reflect that touch, but you cannot touch the imaginary nose in the real mirror with the tip of a real, not a reflected finger.
 If you know its powers and its limitations, the mirror is a faithful but non-living witness.